charles-the-developer/GAM-Bidding-Only-iOS-Draft/GAM-Bidding-only-ios.md

 ### Format: Video Banner (aka Outstream Video)

 This section describes integration of a video creative that serves into a display AdUnit.
 This differs from a video ad that will display inside a dedicated video player, also called [Instream Video](link TBD).
+Note that this scenario supports only 'in-feed' and 'in-article' outstream creatives.
+Please see the [multiformat html+video](TBD) section for 'in-banner' outstream.

 To integrate video banner ads into the app you need to use the `VideoAdUnit` class.
 It is dedicated to configure and make bid requests to Prebid Server and provide targeting keywords of the winning bid to the GMA SDK.